| Upcoming Hearings | Tracked Legislation |

 An Act To Lower Health Insurance Costs, Reduce Barriers To Health Care And Ensure Fair Prices For Health Care This bill cuts over $1 Billion from hospital revenue by capping commercial reimbursement in two ways.
 First, it limits the annual aggregate growth in all hospital prices to a percentage equal to the inpatient prospective payment system hospital market basket established by the federal Medicare program.
 It also limits the maximum amount that a hospital may charge or collect for any inpatient or outpatient facility service to no more than 200% of the Medicare rate for the same service in the same geographic area.
 Both caps begin January 1, 2028 subject to certain exceptions. |

-Committee: HEALTH AND HUMAN SERVICES; HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Committee Docket: Voted - Divided Report (3/24/2026) |
+Committee: HEALTH AND HUMAN SERVICES; HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Died On Adjournment, Apr 29, 2026 (4/29/2026) |

 | LD 2197 |